Devon and Somerset Railway

 The Devon and Somerset Railway (D&SR) was a cross-country line that connected Barnstaple in Devon, England, to the network of the Bristol and Exeter Railway (B&ER) near Taunton.
 It was opened in stages between 1871 and 1873 and closed in 1966.
 It served a mostly rural area although it carried some through services from east of Taunton to the seaside resort of Ilfracombe.

 From 1988 onwards the route of the line west of South Molton was redeveloped to form the part of the North Devon Link Road.

 History

-The Act of Parliament that authorised the D&SR received assent on 29 July 1864.
+The Devon and Somerset Railway Act 1864 (27 & 28 Vict. c. cccvii), that authorised the railway, received assent on 29 July 1864.
 Eugenius Birch was appointed as Engineer, but he was replaced by Richard Hassard in 1870.
 The first 7+1/4 mi section of the line was opened on 8 June 1871, from Watchet Junction (later Norton Fitzwarren) to Wiveliscombe on the edge of Exmoor.
 The remaining 35+3/4 mi to Barnstaple opened on 1 November 1873.
 The line used its own station at Barnstaple (later to be named Victoria Road), some distance from the rival station at Barnstaple Quay.